anav5704/Note-App-MERN/README.md

 }
 ```

-This app has a controller for each of the primary interactions bwtween the user and the system.
-These interactions are also called "use cases" and I have made a use case diagram for this app:
+This app has a controller for each of the primary interactions between the user and the system.
+These interactions are also called "use cases" and I have made a use-case diagram for this app:

 ![Class Diagram](https://github.com/anav5704/Note-App-MERN/blob/main/client/public/docs/useCaseDiagram.png)